 The Western Regional Area Health Education Center at Western Michigan University offers programs that aim to enhance health care provider knowledge and to introduce health care careers to students.

-Health Careers Connection
+Health Careers Connection Program

-The Health Careers Connection program offers high school graduates who will attend WMU an opportunity to earn six credits the summer between high school graduation and the beginning of their freshman year.
+The Health Careers Connection Program offers high school graduates who will attend WMU an opportunity to earn six credits the summer between high school graduation and the beginning of their freshman year.
 Scholarships are available to each student accepted in the program.
 More information and application details are available here.

 High School to Health Career Mentor Program at Van Buren Tech Center